wyomatthew/wyomatthew.github.io/docs/about_me.md

 interest in programming than herding cattle.
-I graduated from the University of Pennsylvania with a degree in computer science before moving to Austin, Texas to work as a software engineer.
+I graduated from the University of Pennsylvania with a degree in computer science before moving to Austin to work as a software engineer.

 I created this blog as a place to organize and archive the ideas that excite me for personal future reference and occasional sharing with others.